effektif/user-docs/docs/examples/hire-employee.rst

 Recruiting an employee requires a long elapsed time to complete - typically a couple of months - and involves a number of people.
 Unless very few people apply for jobs, the recruitment team will have to handle a large number of cases at the same time.
-This is a complex process whose tasks will be assigned to the different people who perform different tasks, such as interviewing or preparing a contract.
+This process requires someone to assign tasks to the people who do different types of work, such as interviewing or preparing a contract.

 Trigger
 ^^^^^^^